Pouja/configuring-esm/docs/blog.md

 The fact that everyone was loaded synchronously, which was not really an issue at that time when writing for servers, it was not really feasible for front-ends.
 Therefore RequireJS was brought to live.
 If you ever wondered how it looks, there is an example repository still living [6].
 If you are more interested in the history, look up: AMD, UMD, RequireJS.

-_Small note: I also believe people just wanted to write to own module system, who can blame their enthusiasm.
-It was a create module system_
+> Small note: I also believe people just wanted to write to own module system, who can blame their enthusiasm.
+It was a create module system.

 The problem with CommonJS is that the `require` function is a function.
 That means the following is valid: